 The terms "embryo donation" and "embryo adoption" are often wrongly used interchangeably.
 Understandably, it's easy to assume a donor is on the "embryo donation" side and a recipient is "adopting" the embryo.
 However, there are important differences in the process of embryo adoption compared to the process of embryo donation.
 Below, we share a quick overview:

 At Donor Nexus, we offer embryo donation.
-However, the flexibility of our program allows for open or semi-open embryo donations, which offer many similarities to embryo adoption.
+However, the flexibility of our program allows for open ID embryo donation, which offer many similarities to embryo adoption.

 If you have additional questions, we provide a more comprehensive comparison on this page: Embryo Adoption vs. Embryo Donation